Notre Dame embraces renewable energy, cuts coal-fired plant

 SOUTH BEND, Ind.
 (AP) — The University of Notre Dame is shuttering its coal-fired power plant a year ahead of schedule thanks to a sustainable energy plan that's seen the campus embrace renewable energy.

+"One of the key underlying elements of our sustainability strategy is really to influence people's awareness and their behavior.
+And as part of that, we need to broaden that awareness and educate people," said Carol Mullaney, Notre Dame Director of Continuous Improvement.

-Jenkins announced in 2015 the school's target of ending coal use at the plant by the end of 2020 and reducing its carbon footprint by at least half by 2030.
+In 2015, Jenkins announced the university's target to end coal use at the plant by the end of next year and reducing its carbon footprint by at least half by 2030.

-Currently, Notre Dame has cut its carbon emissions by 50% from 2005 levels.
+Notre Dame has already cut its carbon emissions by 50% from 2005 levels.
+The school achieved this by reducing energy use, discovering new energy sources, and expanding its energy infrastructure, officials said.

+Paul Kempf, Notre Dame's senior director of utilities and maintenance, said more than $200 million has been invested in renewable projects across campus.
+He noted other investments are being planned for the next 50 years.

+"Our work is not complete.
+Although we have met our short-term goal way ahead of schedule, there is still a lot to be done," Kempf said.
+"We continue to look for and find more opportunities to reduce our carbon footprint."

 The plant will be replaced by two 5.5-megawatt natural gas turbines, which Notre Dame started using earlier this year.